rvidal/awesome_sshconfig/README.md

 # remote server
 ```

-I will explain what most of this stuff does in the next sections, for now, just notice the **Host *** declaration; this affects all hosts, and its overwritten if you declare it inside a given host or on the command line.
-For example, imagine if you are connecting to a server, and the user it's not _myuser_... you either can specify that on the command line using:
+I will explain what most of this stuff does in the next sections, for now, just notice the **Host *** declaration; this affects all hosts, and it's overwritten if you declare it inside a given host or on the command line.
+For example, imagine if you are connecting to a server and the user is not _myuser_... you either can specify that on the command line using:

 ```
 ssh anotheruser@remotehost